Research Fellow, Human Factors and Sociotechnical Systems

 Transport and Infrastructure Theme Leader

-Gemma has worked and studied in the field of transportation human factors since 2006 with a focus on rail, road and maritime operations in a safety regulation context.
-Prior to this she completed undergraduate degrees in behavioural science and law.
-Her main areas of expertise and interest include the application of methods and approaches with a basis in systems theory to enhance safety in complex sociotechnical systems.
-She is also interested in how better translation of human factors research outcomes into real world practice can be achieved through approaches such as participatory design.
-She recently completed her PhD at Monash University which involved applying the cognitive work analysis framework, and a design approach developed during the research project, to understand pedestrian behaviour at railway level crossings and provide recommendations to improve safety in this context.
+Dr Gemma Read is a Senior Research Fellow at the Centre for Human Factors and Sociotechnical Systems at the University of the Sunshine Coast.
+She has a PhD in human factors from Monash University and has worked in the field of transportation human factors since 2006 in both academic and government roles.
+She also holds undergraduate degrees in behavioural science and law.
+Her main areas of expertise and interest include the application of methods and approaches with a basis in complexity and systems theory to enhance safety in transportation systems.
+She is also interested in how better translation of human factors research outcomes into real world practice can be achieved.

 Top cited publications